Risks of heterogeneously persistent higher moments: Model derivation

+In addition to decomposing returns on aggregate wealth to the systemic and idiosyncratic part, these can also be decomposed to components representing different investment horizons as we show in Section~\ref{subsec:model}.
+Specifically, we decompose returns to the transitory and persistent components

-where $R_{t+1}^{(short)} = \sum_{j=1}^{N} R_{t+1}^{(j)}$, $R_{t+1}^{(long)} = R_{t+1}^{(\infty)} = R_{t+1}^{(n > N)}$.\footnote{Note that due to the equivalence in Equation~(\ref{eq:ret_dec}), the decomposition is not restricted to two horizons.
-In fact, we are able to construct components from arbitrary number of horizons by splitting the sum in intermediate points.} Applying such decomposition to Equation~(\ref{eq:epsilon}), we obtain
+where $R_{t+1}^{(\tr)} = \sum_{j=1}^{N} R_{t+1}^{(j)}$ is the transitory component of returns of aggregate wealth, $R_{t+1}^{(\p)} = R_{t+1}^{(\infty)} = R_{t+1}^{(n > N)}$ is the persistent component of returns of aggregate wealth.\footnote{Note that due to the equivalence in Equation~(\ref{eq:ret_dec}), the decomposition is not restricted to two horizons.
+In fact, we are able to construct components from arbitrary number of horizons by splitting the sum in intermediate points.}

+Equation~(\ref{eq:rw_risk_equal}) shows that returns on aggregate wealth are represented by aggregating the systemic component $R_{t + 1}^{(m)}$, and a weighted sum of individual purely idiosyncratic components $R_{t + 1}^{(i)}$ for $i \in \{1, \dots, N \}$.
+We can apply such decomposition to both of the horizon-specific components of returns on aggregate wealth from Equation~(\ref{eq:ret_dec}), and rewrite them as

+where $r \in \{ m, i \}$ denotes systemic ($m$) risk, and idiosyncratic ($i$) risk, $h \in \{ s, l \}$ denotes the transitory ($\tr$) and the persistent ($\p$) component of returns.
+By combining Equation~(\ref{eq:ret_dec_detail}) and Equation~(\ref{eq:ret_dec}), we obtain returns on aggregate wealth consisting of four components accommodating the decomposition to market and idiosyncratic components as well as the decomposition to transitory and persistent components